phptuts/codingwithnoah/arduino-blockly/lesson-8-lcd-serial-monitor/index.md

 ### Challenge 1 Setup the IF Statements

 Repeat everything you did for both Column Number and Text.
-You will create these global variable to do it.
-Be sure and print out everything like you did before.
+You will create three global variables to do it.
+Be sure and print out everything as you did before.
 You will set the "Text" variable to an empty "Text" block.
-You will also **not** need to convert the "Text" variable to a number, because this the variable that you will print to the LCD screen.
+You will also **not** need to convert the "Text" variable to a number.

 | Variable Name | Data Type     | Purpose                                            | Already Created     |
 | ------------- |---------------|----------------------------------------------------|---------------------|